Astrophysical constraints on the cold equation of state of the strongly interacting matter: Theoretical and observational constraints

 \item NICER:

-Unlike neutron-star masses, radius measurements are extremely challenging.
-One very promising technique for constraining neutron-star radii—and, consequently, the dense-matter equation of state—exploits hot spots that form on the stellar surface due to the pulsar mechanism, accretion flows, or thermonuclear bursts on the neutron-star surface.
+Unlike NS masses, radius measurements are extremely challenging.
+One very promising technique for constraining NS radii—and, consequently, the dense-matter equation of state—exploits hot spots that form on the stellar surface due to the pulsar mechanism, accretion flows, or thermonuclear bursts on the NS surface.
 Pulse-profile modeling of these hot spots is employed by the Neutron Star Interior Composition Explorer (NICER), an X-ray telescope installed on the International Space Station in 2017, to infer NS properties, in particular the mass M and radius R.

 To date, the most accurate X-ray measurements have achieved a precision of approximately $10\%$.
 Recent NICER analysis utilize the innovative approach of modeling the rotation-resolved X-ray spectra of NSs with surface hot spots.
-This method enables, for the first time, a simultaneous measurement of the mass and radius of an individual NS.
+This method enables, for the first time with such a precision, a simultaneous measurement of the mass and radius of an individual NS.
 Using this technique, NICER has so far reported measurements for five NSs, which are briefly summarized below.